What I do

 Workflow & Methods

-I see myself as a designer, but not in an artistic kind of way.
 For me design means: Understanding a situation and providing something that makes sense.
 Over the course of my studies and my work at Monocular I came up with concepts for students, sales representatives, elderly people, parents, babies and animals.
 Especially with the last two, my team and I put a lot effort into researching and expert interviews to build up a perspective.
 From there we started to collect ideas and evaluate them.

 Building a perfect product by getting the concept right on the first try...
 It's very unlikely.
 In order to get there anyway, you're required to test and iterate over your initial concept.
 This process is called Design Thinking.
 During this process, you try to get to a running prototype as fast as possible and then learn from how the user reacts to it.
 Taking his feedback into account, you create a second prototype and try that out as well.
 And these steps are then repeated until a finished concept is created.

 I see Design Thinking as an essential process.
 Most of the successful concepts I came up with were created using this attempt.
 Other small projects, where I just started to build, turned out to fail exactly because of that missing empathy towards a user.

 When trying to tame wild fossa, software alone doesn't quite do the job.
 This is where hardware prototyping comes in handy.
 Connected microcontrollers such as the Arduino and ESP (32 or 8266), in combination with sensors, relays and motors enable rapid development of hardware prototypes.
 If necessary, these components can then be hidden inside of a metal or 3D printed enclosure.